giannilmbd/dynare/doc/manual/source/the-model-file.rst

-equation is nonlinear with respect to the estimated parameters :math:`(a_i)_{i=0}^{m-1}`, since the reduced form parameters (in the computation of the infinite sum) are nonlinear functions of the autoregressive parameters and the error correction parameter. *Brayton et alii (2000)* shows how to estimate the PAC equation by iterative OLS.
+equation is nonlinear with respect to the estimated parameters :math:`(a_i)_{i=0}^{m-1}`, since the reduced form parameters (in the computation of the infinite sum) are nonlinear functions of the autoregressive parameters and the error correction parameter. :cite:t:`Brayton:2000` shows how to estimate the PAC equation by iterative OLS.
 Although this approach is implemented in Dynare, mainly for comparison purposes, we also propose NLS estimation, which is much preferable (asymptotic properties of NLS being more